UDST/urbanaccess/_sources/data_loaders.rst.txt

 Loading GTFS Data
 ~~~~~~~~~~~~~~~~~~~

-Load raw GTFS data (from multiple feeds) into a urbanaccess transit data object and run data through the validation and formatting sequence.
+Load raw GTFS data (from multiple feeds) into a UrbanAccess transit data object and run data through the validation and formatting sequence.

 GTFS feeds are assumed to either be a single feed designated by the feed folder or multiple feeds desginated as the root folder that holds all individual feed folders.